mfenniak/dynamodb_fdw/README.md

     OPTIONS ( aws_region 'us-west-2' );
 ```

+Options supported in schema import:
+- `aws_region`
+  - Name of the AWS region which will be scanned for DynamoDB tables.
+- `parallel_scan_count`
+  - (optional) Imported tables have this `parallel_scan_count` value set on them; see the table-level documentation for description.
+Defaults to 8 if not specified.

 DynamoDB is a schema-less system except for the partition & sort keys.  dynamodb_fdw represents that accurately by providing most of the data in a `document` json field.
 Your table schema, either imported, or manually created if you like, would look like this:

 ```